Jonathan Wilkinson

-Jonathan D. Wilkinson (born June 11, 1965) is a Canadian politician and former businessman.
-A member of the Liberal Party, he has represented North Vancouver—Capilano in the House of Commons since the 2015 federal election.
+Jonathan D. Wilkinson (born June 11, 1965) is a Canadian diplomat, politician, and businessman who is the Canadian ambassador to the European Union since 2026.
+As a member of the Liberal Party, he served as a member of Parliament (MP) representing North Vancouver—Capilano in the House of Commons from 2015 until resigning in 2026 to take up his diplomatic post.

 Wilkinson previously served as Minister of Fisheries, Oceans, and the Canadian Coast Guard from 2018 to 2019, Minister of Environment and Climate Change from 2019 to 2021 and Minister of Energy and Natural Resources from 2021 to 2025.

 Before entering federal politics, Wilkinson worked as a civil servant and businessman, spending 20 years in the private sector, primarily with clean technology companies.

 Early life and education

 Wilkinson was born in Sault Ste.
 Marie, Ontario, and grew up in Saskatoon.
 He was the former leader of the New Democratic Party's youth wing in Saskatchewan.

-Wilkinson earned a Bachelor of Arts from the University of Saskatchewan in 1988, and was named the Prairies Rhodes Scholar the same year.
+Wilkinson earned a Bachelor of Arts from the University of Saskatchewan in 1988 and was named the Prairies Rhodes Scholar the same year.
 He earned master's degrees in international relations, politics, and economics from the University of Oxford and McGill University.